rednaldeirf/Project-1/PROPOSAL.md

 - As a player, I would like to be informed when the game is over due to taking too long/selecting the wrong color.
 - As a player, I would like to know which level I am on.
 - As a player, I would like the option to play the game with sound or without soud.
-- As a player I would like to be able to restart the game after a a loss or whenever.
+- As a player I would like to be able to restart the game after a loss or whenever.
-- As a player, I want the UI to be simple and clear so that I can enjoy the experience of playing the game.\*\*
+- As a player, I want the UI to be simple and clear so that I can enjoy the experience of playing the game.

 #### Stretch Goals

 - As a player, I would like a moving animation for when I lose the game, so that I feel better about losing.
-- As a player, I would like the option to hear an audible sounds to confirm that my pattern selection is correct, or when my selection is wrong, or when I run out of time.
+- As a player, I would like the option to hear audible sounds when my selection is wrong or when I run out of time.
--As a player, I would like a dark option, or a dark neon option.
+-As a player, I would like a dark option, or a dark neon option with different sound options.

 ## Pseudocode
 ```js